aidan-yip/perilous_quest/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/f312c3e8-98b6-4e22-ac50-3296bf34db80/deploy-status)](https://app.netlify.com/sites/perilous-quest/deploys)

 ## Perilous Quest supports being installed as a Progressive Web Application through most desktop/mobile browsers.
-## Mods, Flat UI redesign, Dark Mode and Expanded functionality are by me.

 <i><b>
 Note: The game's main code is stored in the sub folder "perilous_quest" of "public" if you'd like to explore it.
 The Start/Titlescreen's code is stored in the root folder.
 The Dark Mode stylesheet is stored alongside the game code.